Before going to patch your SharePoint farm with a new Cumulative Update / Service Pack / Public Update. you should first

-SharePoint Server 2013 SP1 is a prerequisite to install all the coming cumulative updates.
+SharePoint Server 2013 SP1 is a prerequisite to installing all the coming cumulative updates.

 The SharePoint Server 2013 Service Pack 1 does not include the Language pack Service Pack 1, So you should apply Language pack Service Pack 1 separately after applying SharePoint Server 2013 Service Pack 1 to avoid the below error.

 How can you install a new Cumulative update for a SharePoint Farm?

 The SharePoint should be updated through two steps:

 - Download and Install the package update like CU, Service Pack, PU …etc.